halildurmus/win32/packages/win32/README.md

 ## Examples

 There are many examples included with this package that demonstrate calling various Win32 and COM APIs.
-These can be found in the `example\` folder;
+These can be found in the `examples\` directory;
 a short description of each example can be found [here]( https://pub.dev/packages/win32/example).